TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/DefiningTheDefaultLanguageFlag/Index.rst

 icon you can do so for a branch of the page tree by setting this Page TSconfig for the root page of your website.

-TSConfig:
+TSconfig:

 .. code-block:: typoscript

       mod.SHARED {
-        defaultLanguageFlag = gb.gif
+        defaultLanguageFlag = gb
         defaultLanguageLabel = English
       }

 |img-6|

-This setting is for example used by the Web>Page module, Web>List and TemplaVoilà Page module.
+This setting is for example used by the Web>Page module and the Web>List module.